Marked for Death: Plot

 During a call with his sister, she is attacked again by Screwface's men in an attempt to ritually sacrifice her.
-John rushes round and arrives just in time to save her, as Screwface flees.
-Having now realised what he is up against, John enlists Max's help and they trail some members of the Posse to a park and a chase ensues, ending in a high-end store.
-John and Max kill several gang members but don't learn anything about Screwface.
-However, Screwface ambushes John that night, trapping his car between two construction vehicles and setting fire to it with a molotov cocktail, with John just managing to escape.
+John rushes home and arrives just in time to save her, as Screwface flees.
+Having now realized what he is up against, John enlists Max's help, and they trail some members of the Posse to a park, and a chase ensues, ending in a high-end jewelry store.
+John and Max kill several gang members, but don't learn anything about Screwface.
+However, Screwface ambushes John that night, trapping his car between two construction vehicles and setting fire to it with a Molotov cocktail, with John just managing to escape.

 Charles Marks, a Jamaican detective working with the FBI, reaches out to John and Max and offers his help.
-Together they acquire new weapons and go to Jamaica, where Screwface is thought to have fled.
-With the help of a local who introduces a woman associated with Screwface, the team gets their break when John gets information from the woman, who also gives a cryptic clue; Screwface has two heads and four eyes.
-The trio descend on Screwface's complex during a party and John uses an explosive device to distract the guards and cut the power.
+Together, they acquire new weapons and go to Jamaica, where Screwface is thought to have fled.
+With the help of a local who introduces them to a woman associated with Screwface, the team gets their break when John learns from her that Screwface has two heads and four eyes.
+The trio descends on Screwface's complex during a party, and John uses an explosive device to distract the guards and cut the power.
 Max and Charles open fire on the Posse while John infiltrates the house.
 He is captured and prepared for a ritual sacrifice by Screwface, but escapes his bonds and manages to behead Screwface in a sword fight.

 They return to Chicago and present Screwface's head and sword to the remaining loyal gang members in order to intimidate them into disbanding.
 However, Screwface's twin brother appears behind Charles and impales him.
-The posse, believing Screwface has been resurrected, open fire at the trio.
+The posse, believing Screwface has been resurrected, opens fire at the trio.
 Despite his injury, Max provides cover while John eliminates more Posse members before facing Screwface's twin, who admits responsibility for all the Posse crimes in the United States.
 After a lengthy fight, John manages to blind the twin before breaking his back and throwing him down an elevator shaft, killing him.

-As the surviving gang members discover the twin's body before their eventual arrest, John and Max leave the crime scene with Charles' body in tow.
+As the surviving gang members discover the twins' bodies before their eventual arrest, John and Max leave the crime scene with Charles' body in tow.